pippinbarr/lets-prototype-workshop/README.md

 ![](./images/sisyphus-the-twine.png)

 1. Form small teams (2-3 perhaps?)
-2. Have a quick chat an introduce yourselves to each other
+2. Have a quick chat and introduce yourselves to each other
 3. Five minutes (timed!) of high-speed idea generation *individually*
-    - We're looking for an idea every 20 seconds (15 ideas total)
+    - We're looking for an idea every 20 seconds (15 ideas total per person)
-    - Each idea should address a specific set of Form, Myth, and Experience
+    - Each idea should ideally address a specific set of Form, Myth, and Experience
 4. Discuss the ideas generated as a team and choose one to prototype
+    - A prototype only needs to be good enough to explore your idea
+    - Does not need "good graphics"
 5. 20 minutes (timed!) to prototype it with the materials to hand
     - It doesn’t have to be good!
 It probably shouldn't be!
     - If you finish early start another prototype!
     - Even if you don't finish make sure you have *something* to show us
     - Give your prototypes *titles*, it is fun!
-6. Show and tell time as a group (ideally)
+6. Show and tell time as a group (ideally we have time for this!)
     - Tell us the title and explain the basic form-myth-experience (though keep the experience secret if you want to)
     - Demo your prototype yourselves or with others depending on comfort level